Additional Allegation Intake – Standard Operating Procedures

 1. When an additional allegation is received that is related to an ongoing inquiry or investigation, the allegation will be assessed by the RIO to determine if the allegation is specific and credible so that potential evidence of research misconduct may be identified.
 If insufficient information is provided, the RIO will work with the Complainant, if known, to obtain additional information for the assessment.

-2. For an additional allegation that is related to an ongoing inquiry or investigation the RIO, in consultation with an expert conducting an inquiry, if any, or with the investigation committee (IC) chair, will determine if the allegation is specific and credible, and if not, the allegation will be dismissed.
+2. For an additional allegation that is related to an ongoing inquiry or investigation the RIO, in consultation with an expert conducting an inquiry, if any, or with the investigation committee (IC) chair, if any, will determine if the allegation is specific and credible, and if not, the allegation will be dismissed.

-3. A new allegation received that is related to an ongoing inquiry and is specific and credible, will be handled as follows:
+3. A new allegation received that is related to an ongoing inquiry and is specific and credible, will be handled as follows.

 4. A new allegation(s) received that is related to an ongoing investigation that is specific and credible, will be handled as follows: